top of page

 Do any of the challenges above impact your ability to engage comfortably in the following occupations?

-• Activities of Daily Living (ADL’s): basic self-care such as dressing, eating, and hygiene
+• Activities of Daily Living (ADL’s): basic self-care such as dressing, eating, and hygiene tasks

 • Instrumental ADL’s: The “spicier” ADL’s such as money management, caring for others, transportation, and shopping.

-• Education: This includes both formal and informal learning.
+• Education: both formal and informal learning

 • Play